maubanel/bnb/InformationArchitecture.md

 ![alt text](Images/CareASortingPriority.jpg )

 ## Navigation Hierarchy (Grouping)
 Upon reviewing the cardsorting exercise we noticed an overlap of certain words.
 We noticed Collection (Brands), About Us, FAQ and Contact Us were used between all the sites.
-Collecting this data will show how we should name certain things on the Custom Clothier website.
+Collecting this data will show how we should name certain things on the Brown Suits website.
 This also lead to the following exercise of Grouping, which are grouping our features we think are important for the website.

 ![alt text](Images/Narges-grouping.png )